Confidence-Based Mesh Extraction from 3D Gaussians: Implementation Details

 For numerical stability, the rendered confidence values are clamped to $\hat{C} \in [0.001,\ 5.0]$ to ensure that the gradients remain in a reasonable range.
 Recall our definition of $\msub{\mathcal{L}}{conf}$:

 The gradient w.r.t. $\hat{C}$ is:

 As $\hat{C} \rightarrow 0$, this quantity explodes; with our minimum confidence value, the gradient reaches at most $ -75$ with $\beta = 7.5 \times 10 ^{-2}$.
 The maximum value was chosen to ensure that the gradients flowing back to individual Gaussians remain reasonably scaled, preventing further densification of already well-reconstructed regions.
+In addition, note that we detach $w_i(\bm{r})$ in \cref{eq:conf_alphablending}, as we do not want the Gaussians to modify their opacity guided by confidence gradients.

 \para{Confidence-Steered Densification} We find that our adapted densification scheme is vital to control primitive counts, resulting in model sizes comparable to our baseline SOF~\cite{Radl2025SOF}.
 The ablation study in \cref{tab:tnt_ablation_suppl} shows that disabling our confidence-steered densification yields a slightly lower F1-score with a $20\%$ increase in primitive count.